Moving and handling in health and social care

 Poor moving and handling practice can lead to:

 - back pain and musculoskeletal disorders, which can lead to inability to work

 - moving and handling accidents – which can injure both the person being moved and the employee

 - discomfort and a lack of dignity for the person being moved

 You must take action to prevent or minimise the risk of injury.

-As more than 50% of manual handling injuries in health and social care involve the moving and handling of people, these pages concentrate on reducing the risk from people handling.
+The moving and handling of people is a regular task in health and social care, which if not done safely, can cause serious injury to service users and staff.
+These pages concentrate on reducing the risk from people handling.
 For general information on factors that can lead to injury, visit the musculoskeletal disorder web pages.
 For further information on risk assessments for inanimate/object handling please see the manual handling web pages.